Arcadia-Science/noveltree/docs/USAGE.md

 ### **NOTE: Regarding our analysis on Nextflow Tower**

-When NovelTree was applied to the dataset used within its associated pub, we did so on Nextflow Tower.
-Accordingly, we specified a handful of additional configurations.
+When applying NovelTree to the dataset used in [the associated pub](https://doi.org/10.57844/arcadia-z08x-v798), we launched the workflow via Nextflow Tower to run on AWS Batch and specified additional configurations:

 This included:
   1) `max_cpus = 5000`: This set the maximum number of available cpus (as spot instances) to all concurrent processes.
 Effectively the number of CPUs available to our virtual "cloud" computer.